opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/adyen/Full Page/README.md

 The envirionment file is now ready for importing into Postman together with the Mapping Configuration Collection file.
 Ensure you select the correct environment before running the collection.

-## Add a standard notification for your merchant account
+## Add a Standard Notification for Your Merchant Account

 Go to the Adyen Dashboard to Set up event notifications using the URL for Notification previsouly saved.
 For instructions, see [Set up event notifications in the Customer Area
 ](https://docs.adyen.com/point-of-sale/design-your-integration/notifications/event-notifications/#set-up-in-ca).